481st Night Fighter Operational Training Group: Army Air Force School of Applied Tactics

-The initial group of four squadrons (414th, 415th, 416th and 417th NFS) were the first graduates of the hastily organized training program at Orlando.
+The initial group of four squadrons (414th, 415th, 416th and 417th Night Fighter Squadron) were the first graduates of the hastily organized training program at Orlando.
 When deployed to England, they were sent with the P-70 night fighters they trained in, however, when they got there, these squadrons were re-equipped with used Bristol Beaufighter Mk VIF radar-equipped nightfighters obtained from Britain under Reverse Lend-Lease.
 From there they were deployed to their combat assignments with Twelfth Air Force in North Africa to provide protection for the combat airfields in Algeria and Tunisia against Luftwaffe night attacks.

 On 1 April 1943, AAFSAT expanded the Night Fighter Division, placing it under the Air Defense Department, and transferred all training from the Night Fighter Section to the new Division.
 Beginning in May 1943, orders from HQ AAF were received that the training needed to be expanded to accommodate one new night fighter squadron per month.
 The school at Kissimmee was expanded with a third OTU, the 420th Night Fighter Squadron at Dunnellon Army Air Field.

 With the expansion of the Night Fighter Training Division, tasks were divided into three major functions.
-The 348th NFS at Orlando AAB provided the initial Operational Training for new Training Command pilots.
-The 349th at Kissimmee AAF carried out two-engine transition training, while the 420th at Dunnellion AAF provided Replacement Training (RTU).
+The 348th Night Fighter Squadron at Orlando provided the initial operational training for new AAF Training Command pilots.
+The 349th Night Fighter Squadron at Kissimmee carried out two-engine transition training, while the 420th at Dunnellon provided replacement training (RTU).
 On 15 July 1943, the 481st Night Fighter Operational Training Group was activated to give the school better organizational structure.
-In September, the first American-built dedicated night fighter, the Northrup YP-61 Black Widow, began to arrive.
+In September, the first American-built dedicated night fighter, the Northrop YP-61 Black Widow, began to arrive.
 The YP-61 and a few production P-61As were assigned to the school for both the training programs as well as flight-testing of various turret/gun configurations.
 Also a second RTU was established in November when the 424th Night Fighter Squadron was formed.
-The SCR-720 Radar Operators for the P-61 were first sent to the Radar School at Boca Raton AAF then came back to Orlando for flight training.
+The SCR-720 radar operators for the P-61 were first sent to the radar school at Boca Raton Army Air Field then came back to Orlando for flight training.
 The second group of squadrons (418th, 419th, and 421st NFS) completed their training in the YP-61 and were sent to the Pacific Theater in November and December, operating from bases on Guadalcanal and New Guinea.